boozook/playdate/cargo/README.md

 ## Troubleshooting

-* On windows in some cases hardware cannot be ejected because of no permissions.
+* On any OS in case of a restricted environment hardware cannot be ejected because of no permissions.
 Try to give rights and/or build `cargo-playdate` with feature `eject`.

 * Welcome to [discussions](https://github.com/boozook/playdate/discussions) and [issues](https://github.com/boozook/playdate/issues).